 There’s a number of places along this coastline that have interesting names.
-There’s a prominent headland known as The Castle.
-An intriguingly named Bullslaughter Bay and another headland is known as The Cauldron.
+There’s a prominent headland known as The Castle, an intriguingly named Bullslaughter Bay and another is known as The Cauldron.

-Walking near to the clifftops there are extensive views across the landscape at Bullslaughter Bay, an awesome sight.
+Walking near to the clifftops there are extensive views across the incredibly rugged landscape at Bullslaughter Bay.

 Flimston Bay has a secluded beach with rock pillars and massive vertical cliffs which make it incredibly scenic.

-Further on is the headland known as The Cauldron with fearsome sheer vertical cliffs, definitely best viewed from a safe distance!
+Another dramatic headland known as The Cauldron has fearsome, sheer vertical cliffs, which are best viewed from a safe distance!

-Next are the magnificent pair of limestone pillars, Stack Rocks, also known as Elegug Stacks.
-The word Elegug is the Welsh name for Guillemots.
-These huge rocks provide a major nesting site for masses of guillemots, razorbills and kittiwakes during spring & summer.
-The Pembrokeshire Coast National Park has a Razorbill bird as it’s logo.
+Further along are a magnificent pair of limestone pillars, known as Stack Rocks, or Elegug Stacks.
+The word Elegug is the Welsh name for the Guillemot and these stacks are a major nesting site for masses of guillemots, razorbills and kittiwakes during spring & summer, as they cover almost every surface atop the rocks.

-From Stack Rocks we head towards one of the most spectacular sites on the Pembrokeshire coast and probably one of the most famous and picturesque landmarks of Wales.
+From Stack Rocks we head towards one of the most spectacular sights on the Pembrokeshire coast and probably one of the most famous and picturesque landmarks of Wales.

-The viewpoint is at the boundary of the Castlemartin Range West, a heavily restricted area with access for guided walks only by permission of Ministry Of Defence a few times a year.
-The coast path route therefore goes inland from here past the closed Flimston Chapel and some derelict farm buildings, before leaving the military range and joining country roads to the village of Castlemartin.
-A return walk across the official track on the Range and back to the village of Bosherston, with lunch and a pint at the St. Govan’s Country Inn is a perfect way to finish the day.
+The viewpoint is near the boundary of the Castlemartin Range West, a military training area with restricted access only for guided walks by permission of Ministry Of Defence a few times a year.
+The official coast path route therefore goes inland from here past the closed Flimston Chapel and onto Castlemartin.

-This was a thoroughly enjoyable walk, from the celtic history of St.Govans to the unspoilt and phenomenal natural features of an unique coastline.
-This walk brings our distance covered to 36 miles on the Pembrokeshire Coast Path, only another 150 miles to go!
+This is a thoroughly enjoyable walk, the celtic history of St.Govans, and the unspoilt and rugged landscape with phenomenal natural features along a unique coastline.